the-rooster/SCHED/README.md

 # SCHED
- a simple command line scheduler that doesn't get in your way
+ a simple command line scheduler.

  compile to exe with PyInstaller and add to PATH for optimal experience.